Loaded Baked Potato Salad solves the argument about whose potato salad is best. Potato salad topped with bacon, sour cream, and Cheddar cheese wins.

 In my cooking and eating life, I have found that people are very particular about their potato salad.
 Some people like it to contain pickles.
-Some want hard boiled eggs like in our Basic Potato Salad.
+Some want hard boiled eggs.
 Some want only mayonnaise as the dressing while others require vinegar or mustard or both.

 My mom’s potato salad, which is my favorite, only has potatoes and green onions in it.
 No pickles and no eggs.
 The dressing is very tangy with mayonnaise, mustard, and vinegar too.
 I find it addictive and I can’t stop eating it.

 Having said that though, when I’ve made that potato salad for events, I’ve found that only some of the people like it as much as I do.
-Many find the yellow color a bit odd or stand there wondering where the eggs are at.
+Enter the Loaded Baked Potato Salad recipe.

-What I do is to make a loaded baked potato salad.
+What I like to do for a real crowd-pleasing dish is to make a loaded baked potato salad.
 What does that mean?
-It means that it has all the ingredients that you’d find on a baked potato.
-And who doesn’t love loaded baked potatoes?
+It means that it has all the ingredients that you’d find on a loaded baked potato like sour cream, bacon, and cheese.
+And who doesn’t love baked potatoes?

 - 3 green onions, chopped